BossElijah/BossElijah/README.md

 - 👋 Hi, I’m @BossElijah
-- 👀 I’m interested in coding and soccer.
+- 👀 I’m interested in coding, football ⚽, kickboxing, singing, and playing guitar.
 - 🌱 I’m currently working with Drupal and React.
 - 💞️ I’m XX years old, and started coding when I was 13.
 - 📫 How to reach me... hah, u don't!
 (I actually have a [contact](bosselijah.github.io/contact) page on my website.)

 ```css
 #BossElijah {